 How to Start Decluttering

-Because clutter can be so overwhelming, it is tempting to just start decluttering without a plan.
-It’s best to create a step-by-step plan or decluttering checklist to reduce overwhelm and keep you on task.
+Because clutter can be so overwhelming, it’s tempting to just start without a plan.
+However, a step-by-step plan or decluttering checklist will reduce overwhelm and keep you on task.
 Because it is very easy to get off track.
 This is the checklist I created, and I find it very effective.

 1. Gather 5 containers.
 You can use cardboard boxes, laundry baskets, or plastic trash bags.
 We typically use kitchen trash bags for collecting trash and lawn and garden bags for holding items to be donated.